Break up System Widget on the Dashboard

 The other use case is where the user wants to see all (or most) of the data, but not have it so long that the widget is longer than the screen height.
 For that some system is needed to be able to break up the widget into parts and put them in different columns.

-#5 Updated by Phillip Davis about 1 month ago
+#5 Updated by Phillip Davis 12 months ago

 RELENG_2_3_3 and RELENG_2_3 have a consistent implementation of being able to filter the content displayed in various widgets, including the System Information widget.